SlimeVR/SlimeVR-Docs-Site/src/tools/MacOS Installation.md

 ## 4. Security

 Go to System Settings - > Privacy and Security -> You should see SlimeVR was blocked as shown below.
-Click Open Anyway.
+Click "Open Anyway".

 ## Installing Java